blank

 Enrollment limited to 19 Waitlist available: Y Mode of Instruction: In Person

-Continuation of Arabic 102, with an introduction to Arabic composition as well as further grammatical study and conversation practice.
-Required lab work.
+Continuation of Arabic 201, leading to a completion of essential basic grammatical constructions as well as further conversational practice.
 (Also listed under the African Studies concentration of the International Studies Program.)

 Enrollment limited to 9 Waitlist available: N Mode of Instruction: In Person

-Continuation of Arabic 202, introducing increasingly complex grammatical structures through culturally based materials and literary texts, with a programmed expansion of vocabulary to 1,500 words.
+Continuation of Arabic 301, presenting alternative stylistic tools for oral and written communication, with a vigorous expansion of vocabulary.
 Lab work required.
 (Also listed under the African Studies concentration of the International Studies Program.)

 Enrollment limited to 15 Waitlist available: N Mode of Instruction: In Person